PritiKumr/pritikumr.github.io/contact/index.md

 If you have any queries, suggestion, comment or just want to say hi, get in touch.

-We answer emails as soon as I can, trust me I wouldn't keep you waiting.
+We answer emails as soon as we can, trust us we wouldn't keep you waiting.

 ## CONNECT WITH US